Hazelfire/thesis/index.md

 and ensure that modules can be classified with enough specificity.

-If the module also comes with some form of category (for instance, Coq's package management system allows you to add categories to a package, indicating the subject it covers, or large library modules use the top level module as a category), then the classification of the package is "guessed".
+If the module also comes with some form of category (for instance, Coq's package management system allows adding categories to a package, indicating the subject it covers, or large library modules use the top level module as a category), then the classification of the package is "guessed".
 This is done by mapping the category to a classification.
 The